aptech/docs/docs/cmlmt/cmlmt-ug-constraints.rst

 Bounds
 ------

 Bounds are a type of linear inequality constraint.
 For computational convenience, they may be specified separately from the other inequality constraints.
 To specify bounds, the lower and upper bounds respectively are entered in the first and second columns of a matrix that has the same number of rows as the parameter vector.
-This matrix is assigned to the *bounds* member of an instance of a :class:`comtControl` structure.
+This matrix is assigned to the *bounds* member of an instance of a :class:`cmlmtControl` structure.

 If the bounds are the same for all of the parameters, only the first row is necessary.